Silveere/fabric-lite/README.md

 # Fabric Lite
 This is a simple modpack that provides an enhanced, yet still vanilla experience.
-I mainly made this because I got sick of essentailly making the same modpack over and over again manually.
+I mainly made this because I got sick of essentially making the same modpack over and over again manually.

 ## Installation